MultiSafepay/docs/content/my-account/email-styling.md

 hidden: false
 parentDoc: 62b0845857c8ab006af6a4f7
 slug: 'email-styling'
-excerpt: "Customize emails to customers to match your brand's look and feel."
 ---

-MultiSafepay can help you manage your email communications with customers.
+You can style emails to customers, payment pages, and success pages to match your brand's look and feel.

+# Emails to customers

 Use our pre-formatted and/or pre-written templates and populate them with your content.

-# How to customize emails

 1. Sign in to your <a href="https://merchant.multisafepay.com" target="_blank">MultiSafepay dashboard</a> <i class="fa fa-external-link" style="font-size:12px;color:#8b929e"></i>.
 2. Go to **Settings** > **Email styling**, and then click the relevant site.